curl/everything-curl/cmdline-urls.md

 The scheme identifier is separated from the rest of the URL by the `://` sequence.
 That is a colon and two forward slashes.
-There exists URL formats with only one slash, but curl doesn't support any of them.
+There exists URL formats with only one slash, but curl does not support any of them.
 There are two additional notes to be aware of, about the number of slashes:

 curl allow some illegal syntax and try to correct it internally; so it will